thomasgallagher/OAuth2-ObjC/README.md

 ## Configuartion

-1. If you do not already have one, [create a custom URL scheme](https://dev.twitter.com/cards/mobile/url-schemes) for your app and make a note of it - this is required in order to capture redirects back into your app from your OAuth2 server.
+1. If you do not already have one, [create a custom URL scheme](https://dev.twitter.com/cards/mobile/url-schemes) for your app and make a note of it - required to capture redirects back into your app from your OAuth2 server.
-2. Add `LSApplicationQueriesSchemes` as an array to your `Info.plist` - then add your custom scheme name as the first item (without the :// suffix) as an entry - this gives permission to the web view to handle the redirection back into your app.
+2. Add `LSApplicationQueriesSchemes` as an array to your `Info.plist`, then add your custom scheme name as the first item (without the :// suffix) as an entry - gives permission to the WKWebView to handle the re-direction back to your app.
-3. Create a OAuth2ClientCredentials.plist file and fill it with your OAuth2 credentials - an sample is provided in the example project.
+3. Create a OAuth2ClientCredentials.plist file and fill it with your OAuth2 credentials - a sample version is provided in the example project.
 4. Add `#import "OAuth2Client.h"` to the top of your `AppDelegate.m`
-5. Add the following method your your `AppDelegate.m` - it caputures redirects back into your app and forwards the server code to the library which subsequently exchanges it for an access token.
+5. Add the following method your your `AppDelegate.m` - caputures auth redirects back into your app from your OAuth2 server and forwards the server code to the library which subsequently exchanges it for an access token.

 ```
 - (BOOL)application:(UIApplication *)application openURL:(NSURL *)url sourceApplication:(NSString *)sourceApplication annotation:(id)annotation {